Inherited mutations linked to colorectal cancer

 - Other rare inherited mutations linked to colorectal cancer risk include:

-- A tumor test result suggesting an (for example, an MSI-H or tumor).
+- A tumor test result that suggests an (for example, an MSI-H or tumor).

 - A blood relative who tested positive for an linked to cancer.